Weslley-Stein/Weslley-Stein/README.md

-### Hi, my name is Weslley and I'm a DevOps Engineer
+### Hi, my name is Weslley and I'm a Cloud Engineer

 - 🔭 Currently working as a Cloud Engineer.
 - 🌱 Currently working with AWS, Terraform, Python, RHEL, Ansible, Jenkins, Docker, Kubernetes, Prometheus and Grafana.